ibm-cloud-docs/account/billing-faq.md

 {: #how-apply-promo}
 {: faq}

-To apply your promo code, go to the [Promotions](/billing/promotions) page in the console, enter your promo code, and click **Apply**.
+To apply your promo code, go to the [Promotions and credits](/billing/promotions) page in the console, click **Apply promo code**, enter the code, and click **Verify**.
+Then you can review the details, and click **Apply**.
 For more information, see [Applying promo codes](/docs/account?topic=account-applying-promo-codes).

+Promo codes are typically based on short phrases, like `PROMO200`.
+If you have an alphanumeric code, such as `a1b2c3def456`, it's a different type of code that is referred to as a feature code.
 You might be looking for information on feature codes and subscription codes.
 For more information, see [Applying feature codes](/docs/account?topic=account-codes) and [Applying subscription codes](/docs/account?topic=account-subscription_code).

 If you can't apply a promo code that you received from {{site.data.keyword.Bluemix_notm}} Sales or an educational provider, contact sales or the provider for more help.
 {: note}